rachelvansciver/SAACO3/storage/ElastiCache.md

 ## Redis
 - see [[Redis]]

-## Memcached
+## Elasticache with Memcached
 - open source memory store
 - multithreaded
 - no replication
 - no snapshots
 - no transactions
 - no pub/sub
-- no geosparital support
+- no geo-spatial support
 - no lua scripting
 - no high availabilty
 - sharding